Walks around Bradford’s Becks is now available!

 Each walk is different in character and below, you can check out a summary of each walk.
 Click on the title to open a pdf of the particular walk guide.

 You can buy a printed booklet of all the walks for £4 or download a (free) copy via this link.
+Please note that there is an amendment to the Bradford-Shipley walk to avoid construction sites.
+Download below.

 Length: 0.8km through Bradford’s city centre